 Step Five: Notification to Dean and Relevant On-Campus Parties of THECB Approval Letter

-- Following approval by the THECB, Academic Programs will notify the Dean who submitted the proposal to increase or reduce SCH.
+- Following approval by the THECB, Academic Programs will notify the Dean who submitted the proposal.

-- Following notification to the Dean, Academic Programs will notify appropriate on-campus parties (i.e., Institutional Research, Office of the Registrar, Institutional Effectiveness, etc.) to help ensure that the increase or reduction in SCH is coded appropriately in all UH data systems.
+- Following notification to the Dean, Academic Programs will notify appropriate on-campus parties (i.e., Institutional Research, Office of the Registrar, Institutional Effectiveness, etc.) to help ensure that the increase or reduction in SCH, or the change in CIP code is coded appropriately in all UH data systems.
 These parties will also be provided with a copy of the Notification Memo that documents the Provost signature on said memo, as well as the THECB forms to make the request, and the THECB letter, which comes from the THECB Commissioner.